harshitbhat/Race-Timing/README.md

 ### Initial State

 - At the start, the race has not started.
-- One table shows the details of the athletes and a button which starts the race.
+- Player Data Table shows the details of the athletes and a button which starts the race.

 ![Initial](https://github.com/harshitbhat/Small-Projects/blob/master/screenshots/test/new/initial.gif)